Balekian Hayes P.L.L.C. - Logo

 The Pew Research Center defines a millennial as someone born between 1981 and 1996, which means the oldest millennials are in their mid-30s now.
 This age group will eventually represent the majority of most family law firm’s clients.
 For that reason, attorneys must understand their preferences, habits, and expectations to better serve these unique clients.

-Millennials are cohabitating before marriage
+Millennials are cohabiting before marriage

 In prior generations, it was frowned upon by the couples’ families to cohabitate before marriage.
 As time has progressed, so have those parents and more and more couples are cohabitating before marriage.
 As a result, more couples have mastered cohabitation with their partner before marriage and gone are the days where the “first year of marriage is the hardest”.
 Additionally, these couples share expenses using separate accounts and very little funds are commingled.
 Usually, the couple will continue on the path of separate accounts which makes any later separation of funds and assets much easier and affordable.